-There are two main buckets to increase net retention:
+There are two main ways to increase net retention:

 We’ll break up the ways to improve NRR into these two categories.

-There are, of course, many ways to improve gross retention/reduce churn.
+There are, of course, many ways to improve gross retention/reduce churn – especially important as we face what Todd calls “a coming wave of churn.”
 However, every company is different, and what works for another business may not work for you.
 We’ll cover a few of the more common methods here:

 Providing great customer service through your Customer Success team is the most obvious way to minimize churn.
 Happy customers remain customers.
 Here are a few ways to improve the service your customers receive when they interact with the company: